provsalt/notes/Chemistry/Air/Reducing air pollution.md

 # Reducing air pollution
 In Singapore
 - Air pollution is reduced by prohibiting the use of open fire to dispose domestic and industrial waste.
-- Reduce the use of coal and switching to natural gas and more renewable energy sources.
+- Reduce the use of coal and switching to natural gas and more renewable energy sources through [[Singapore Green Plan]].
 - Fitting of all petrol-driven vehicle with catalytic converters

 # Reducing the effect of [[Acid rain]]